sapcc/limes/docs/users/api-v1-specification.md

 ```

 For resources that are measured rather than counted, the values are interpreted with the same unit that is mentioned for
+this resource in `GET /clusters/:cluster_id`.
+However, a `unit` string may be given to override this default.
+All
-this resource in `GET /domains/:domain_id`.
-All resources that are not mentioned in the request body remain unchanged.
+resources that are not mentioned in the request body remain unchanged.
+This operation will not affect any domain or
-This operation will not affect any domain or project quotas.
+project quotas.

 Capacity values can only be set for resources which Limes does not know how to measure automatically.
 A `comment` is
 always required, and should ideally contain a description of how the capacity value was derived.
 An existing